 Assassination through poisoned toothpaste.
 Check.
 Assassination of nuclear scientists associated with Iraq and Iran’s nuclear programs.
 Check.
 Car bombs, letter bombs, photo bombs.
 Check.
 Sidling into hostile and friendly countries to eliminate, abduct or blow up targets.
 Check.
 Check.
 Check.

-The book was a scintillating read for me.
-However, I doubt that families of the many dearly departed would find it so.
-Especially if you learned that your beloved was dumped into the Mediterranean from 30,000 feet.
+The book was a scintillating read.
+However, I doubt that families of the many dearly departed on account of Israeli bullets, knives or bombs would find it so.
+Not if you learned that your beloved was dumped into the Mediterranean from 30,000 feet.

 The book was also a good history class on the crises in the Middle East.
-It delved into the creation of the State of Israel, Israel’s fraught relationship with its neighbours, the Intifadah, the emergence of the PLO, Hamas and Hezbollah, the emergence of terrorism and its principal architects and proponents, the Iranian Revolution and how Iran came to be a force in the Middle East and a thorn in the flesh of Israel and the United States.
+It delved into the creation of the State of Israel, Israel’s fraught relationship with its neighbours, the Intifadah, the emergence of the PLO, Hamas and Hezbollah.
+It traced the emergence of terrorism and its principal architects and proponents.
+It x-rayed the Iranian Revolution and how Iran came to be a force in the Middle East and a thorn in the flesh of both Israel and the United States.

-No doubt the very strong hand of Israel on its perceived enemies was borne out of centuries of Jewish persecution and presumably drives the state to ‘rise and kill first.’
+No doubt the very strong hand of Israel on its perceived enemies was borne out of centuries of Jewish persecution.
+This drives Israel to ‘rise and kill first.’

 “The Talmud says: ‘If someone comes to kill you, rise and kill him first.’
 This instinct to take every measure, even the most aggressive, to defend the Jewish people is hardwired into Israel’s DNA.”

-“What if I visited some of the historic sites of Jewish and other human persecution in Europe?
-See for yourself the consequences of Nazism and Communism?
-You know how the saying goes; ‘better to see something once than to hear about it a hundred times.”
+It was quite simple.
+To understand a man you need to understand his past and his fears.
+So, I thought to myself: what if I visited some of the historic sites of Jewish persecution in Europe?
+Better to see something once than to hear about it a hundred times, isn’t it?

 It was a very entertaining thought.
 I already had a US vacation planned and was going to fly through Europe anyway.
 Why not stop over for some gulag history and haunting memories on my way to divine cuisine in The Big Easy?